 have someone from the minor field serve on the Comprehensive Examinations Committee.

 Beyond this, different minors have different requirements.
+Keep in mind you will have to fulfill the requirements of the granting program.

 To establish a minor, begin by paying a visit to the Program Director, departmental Graduate Adviser, or department head in the minor field.
 The person may recommend another member of the department as a mentor, perhaps someone from whom you have already had a class.